dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The official and recommended way to get started with Docker is to use very recently announced tool called Docker Toolbox.

+It is so new that I personally have not yet had time to battle test it in everyday work.
+It was announced about three weeks ago.

 If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it and it is suggested that you migrate as soon as possible.

 Docker Toolbox basically is a collection of tools to help you get started with Docker quickly on non Linux hosts.
-The end goal of these tools is to provide you a similar experience and the same functionality as you would have when using Docker directly on Linux.
+The end goal of these tools is to provide you a similar experience and the same functionality as you would expect when using Docker directly on Linux.

-Unfortunately an essential tool for having a great development experience with Docker called Docker Compose doesn't work on Windows, so I don't recommend using Docker Toolbox on Windows just yet, but I'm absolutely sure that it will supported on Windows in the future.
+Unfortunately an essential tool for having a great development experience with Docker called Docker Compose doesn't work on Windows, so I don't recommend using Docker Toolbox on Windows just yet, but I'm absolutely sure that it will be supported on Windows in the future.
+Until then I would use Vagrant in combination with VirtualBox on Windows.

-not every tool today in Docker ecosystem works properly on Windows

-fully supports Windows
-or Mac.
-The most notable is Docker Compose that is a must have tool in my opinion to have a great experience when using Docker in your development environment.
+But if you are using Mac, then Docker Toolbox should definitely be your first choice working with Docker, because the support for Docker and other tools in Docker ecosystem on that platform is great.

+---

+SWITCH SLIDE #7

+---

 The next option is to use execution drivers that Docker natively makes use of on operating systems that are supporting operating-system-level